Skip to content

 • Tanvir Ahammed, Graduate Research Assistant

-Tanvir Ahammed, Graduate Research Assistant Tanvir Ahammed is a Graduate Research Assistant in the Department of Public Health Sciences at Clemson University.
-He received his MS degree in Statistics from Shahjalal University of Science & Technology in Bangladesh and is currently a PhD student in the Applied Health Research and Evaluation program at Clemson University.
+Tanvir Ahammed, Graduate Research Assistant Tanvir Ahammed is a graduate research assistant in the Department of Public Health Sciences at Clemson University.
+He received his Master of Science in statistics from Shahjalal University of Science & Technology in Bangladesh and is currently a doctoral student in the Applied Health Research and Evaluation program at Clemson University.
 His primary research focuses on the application of statistical methodology to public health, including estimation of infectious disease epidemiology.

 • Ramya Pucha, Graduate Research Assistant